The following information will serve as the race briefing for all distances. Check update tab for any new info.

 Available at the main aid station at the start of each loop:

-Water, Power drink, Coke, Mountain Dew, coffee at times, First aid box (including Epipen), Vaseline, sunscreen, bug spray, spare batteries, PB & J, Ham and turkey sandwiches, chips, peanut butter filled pretzels, gummi bears, fig newtons, Reese’s cups, M & Ms, Snickers, Pay Day bars, cookies, bananas, oranges, gels, Power gels and chews, Rice Krispie treats (pre-packaged), potatoes and salt, Succeed! caps, Hammer Endurolytes, Cup-a-Noodle.
+Water, Gatorade, Coke, Mountain Dew, Ginger ale, coffee at times, First aid box (including Epipen), Vaseline, sunscreen, bug spray, spare batteries, PB & J, Ham and turkey sandwiches, chips, peanut butter filled pretzels, gummi bears, fig newtons, Reese’s cups, M & Ms, Snickers, cookies or muffins, bananas, Carb Boom gels, Powerbar chews, potatoes and salt, watermelon, ice, avocado, grapes, Succeed!.
 If you want something in particular, please supply your own.

 Available at the middle aid station (about half way).
 This will be unmanned/self serve on Thursday and Friday:

-All foods on Thursday and Friday will be packaged such as Payday, Snickers, Reese’s cups, PNB crackers, small bags of chips, and cookies.
+All foods on Thursday and Friday will be pre-packaged such as Snickers, Reese’s cups, PNB crackers, small bags of chips, and cookies.
 There will be a First Aid box with Epipen.
-There are 10 oz Gatorade bottles.
+There are Gatorade bottles.
 Otherwise, water only.
 This aid station will be manned on the weekend and we will add a few more items, but the main real food will be at the start finish.
 No cups on Thursday or Friday.
 There will be cups on the weekend for coke, but please try to conserve.

 I do not have pre-race or post race meals.
 Here is a list of food places at Fairwood Shopping center.
 Get on the main Petrovitsky drag and take a left.
 Drive about half a mile.
 On the Albertson’s side there is Ezell’s fried chicken (sinfully good), Thai Destination restaurtant, Chinese food, Little Caesars, and teriyaki.
 On the LA Fitness side, there is Subway sandwiches, Starbucks, McDonald’s, Taco Time, teriyaki, Round Table Pizza, Baskin Robbins, Panda Express, Vietnamese food, and Safeway (back left corner).